 Ponder this: If God meant for man to eat lobster rolls with nothing but butter, he wouldn’t have had the forethought to create Richard Hellmann, who in 1905 gave unto the world his wife’s secret recipe for mayonnaise at their Columbus Avenue deli.
 (It’s what my friend Deborah used to call “the true Jewish Manna.”)
 Perhaps the single greatest invention since white bread (by the way The One’s mother made him mayo sandwiches, she felt it was that good), mayonnaise is the perfect mate for lobster.
 It adds luxury to opulence.
 It coddles the succulent, sweet meat—which takes on a whole different flavor dimension when chilled—and the slight vinegar bite cuts through, making sure it’s not just an indiscriminate orgy in your mouth.
 Butter, on the other hand, is like a French tart who spritzes on more eau de cologne and goes in for the kill.
 Or rather, overkill.

-She said: I’ve been something of a butter slut since I was little.
+I’ve been something of a butter slut since I was little.

 As a child, I slathered butter unsparingly on slices of made-from-scratch white bread my mom had baked while it was still warm from the oven and watched, mesmerized, as the butter slunk into the nooks and crannies and teetered over the crusty edge.
 I schmeared it on corn on the cob—over and over and over seeing as it insisted on sliding right off.
 I plunked ridiculously heaping lumps of it on the boiled new potatoes that’d been freshly dug from my grandma’s garden that we had for supper each summer evening.
 And I lavished it all over the surface of the sirloin steaks that my dad would sometimes grill.
 I was no stranger to butter.
 And my bulging little belly showed it.